All comparisonsNote-taking apps

 Google Keep

-Obsidian fails first because capturing a thought takes more than a few seconds.
+Obsidian fails first because it breaks when capturing a thought takes more than a few seconds.

 Verdict